 Staff on the programme have published in a range of academic journals, authored books and industry publications.

 You will also be allocated a personal tutor, who will meet you on a one-to-one basis at various stages throughout the academic year and give you guidance and advice to support your ongoing personal and professional development throughout your studies at Regent’s University London.

-The Programme Leader of the MA Enterprise is Dr Zubin Sethna:
+The course leader of the MA Enterprise is Dr Zubin Sethna: